onesteinbv/addons-onestein/mail_opt_out_default/README.rst

 To configure this module, you need to:

 #.
 Go to the Settings main menu and open the General Settings form;
-#. check the field 'Default Opt-out for partners'
+#. check the field 'Default Opt-out for partners';
-#. by default its value is True: new partners by default will not receive automatic emails
+#. by default its value is True: new partners by default will not receive automatic emails;
-#. set the value to False to allow new created partners to receive automatic emails by default
+#. set the value to False to allow new created partners to receive automatic emails by default.

 Usage